aswinvk28/ai-in-business/Metrics/data_governance.md

 - Sensitivity is also termed as Recall.
 - Specificity is also termed as TNR (True Negative Rate) or Selectivity.
+- Confusion Matrix consists of TP, FP, TN and FN

 __Steward Representation / Coverage__